KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/extensions/git-discovery.md

 ## Installation

 :::warning
-When integrating GitFusion with Bitbucket repositories, ensure your Bitbucket app password includes the `account:read` permission scope.
-Detailed instructions for configuring Bitbucket app passwords with appropriate permissions are available in the [Add Git Server](../../user-guide/add-git-server.md) documentation.
+When integrating GitFusion with Bitbucket repositories, ensure your Bitbucket API token includes the `account:read` permission scope.
+Detailed instructions for configuring Bitbucket API tokens with appropriate permissions are available in the [Add Git Server](../../user-guide/add-git-server.md) documentation.
 :::

 To enable the GitFusion integration in KubeRocketCI, follow the steps below: